 With the GitHub integration, you can easily create GitHub issues directly from a conversation without leaving Groove.
-Then when the issue is updated in GitHub, you will get notified in Groove and you can even have the conversation re-opened.
+When the issue is updated in GitHub, you will get notified in Groove and you can even have the conversation re-opened!

 Next you will be prompted to log in to your GitHub account and authorize the Groove integration.